 The Cayvan Award in Strings.
-An annual award of \$600 by Mrs. Leo Cayvan is offered to an outstanding sophomore or junior player of violin, viola, cello, or bass viol for use during the junior or senior year.
-This award is in memory of her late husband, Mr. Leo L. Cayvan, a great benefactor of the Music Department.
-Selection shall be made on the basis of proficiency in performance on the instrument, evidence of sound musicianship, grade point average, especially in music, and participation in the college orchestra and in a chamber music ensemble.
+An annual award of \$600 by Mrs. Leo Cayvan is offered to an outstanding player of violin, viola, cello, or bass viol entering the junior or senior year at Calvin College who has attended Calvin at least one year.
+This award is in memory of her late husband,

+Mr. Leo L. Cayvan, a great benefactor of the Music Department.
+Selection shall be made on the basis of proficiency in performance on the instrument, participation in an appropriate faculty-directed ensemble, and grade point average (minimum of 2.5 in music).
+Students are required to take private lessons for credit in the medium for which the scholarship is granted during the year the scholarship is used (except for music education students during student teaching).